-The natural landscape to the west of Lisbon is fine as well, but the palaces set this area aside as unique.
+The natural landscape in Sintra to the west of Lisbon is fine, but the palaces set this area aside as unique.

 UNESCO’s World Heritage Centre’s short description of site no. 723: